 A dispute about the use of physical intervention by a member of staff might lead to an investigation, either under disciplinary procedures or by the Police and social services department under the safeguarding procedures.
-DfE Circular 10/95: Protecting Children From Abuse gives guidance about the latter, and about procedures for dealing with allegations against teachers.
-This is updated in the guidance Working Together to Safeguard Children (2015).
+DfE Circular 10/95: Protecting Children From Abuse gives guidance about the latter, and about procedures for dealing with allegations against teachers as well as Keeping Children Safe in Education 2021.
+This is updated in the guidance Working Together to Safeguard Children (2018).